Amorphous metal transformer: Applications

 The main application of AMTs are the grid distribution transformers rated at about 50–1000 kVA.
 These transformers typically run 24 hours a day and at a low load factor (average load divided by nominal load).
 The no load loss of these transformers makes up a significant part of the loss of the whole distribution net.

 Amorphous iron is also used in specialized electric motors that operate at high frequencies of perhaps 350 Hz or more.

 Advantages and disadvantages

 More efficient transformers lead to a reduction of generation requirement and, when using electric power generated from fossil fuels, less CO_{2} emissions.
-This technology has been widely adopted by large developing countries such as China and India where labour cost is low.
-AMT are in fact more labour-intensive than conventional distribution transformers, a reason that explains a very low adoption in the comparable (by size) European market.
+This technology has been widely adopted by large developing countries such as China and India.
+AMT are in fact more labour-intensive to manufacture than conventional distribution transformers, a reason that could explains a very low adoption in the comparable (by size) European market.
 These two countries can potentially save 25–30 TWh electricity annually, eliminate 6-8 GW generation investment, and reduce 20–30 million tons of CO_{2} emission by fully utilizing this technology.